SystemsApproach/private5g/cloud.rst

 3. Helm specifies how collections of related containers are interconnected to build microservice-based applications.

+4. Fleet specifies how a set of Kubernetes applications are to be deployed on the available infrastructure.

-4. Terraform provisions a set of one or more Kubernetes clusters, configuring them to host microservice applications.
+5. Terraform provisions a set of one or more Kubernetes clusters, configuring them to host microservice applications.

 Docker is a container runtime that leverages OS isolation APIs to